stvdilln/consul-inject-demo/README.md

 ## Prerequisites

 - helm installed on this machine and tiller installed.
-See install-helm directory
 - kubectl configured and pointed to the k8s cluster you want to test with.
 - This will work on osx and linux as is, on a windows client just examine any of the simple scripts and run the appropriate commands.
 - I have only tested this with a 3 node cloud based k8s cluster.
+I've tested with AKS and will soon test AWS.
 I do not know how this performs on minikube, this is probably something that doesn't translate well to minikube.
 - The consul-helm requests 10gb storage on each server node by default.
 You will need to have sufficient storages on your nodes.